Last Updated on 6 August 2021 by Dan

 Other UK Cashback Credit Card Options:

 It’s basically American Express or nothing in this space at the moment.
-There’s a Barclaycard Rewards one as well, but it offers a pretty paltry 0.25% cashback so I haven’t recommended it here.
+There’s a Barclaycard Rewards and Lloyds Bank one as well, but it offers a pretty paltry 0.25% cashback so I haven’t recommended it here.
 (It does have the advantage of being a Visa though, so if you’re in an area that doesn’t generally take American Express…)

 Other articles in the Credit Card series: